Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Atemporal Ontologies and Queries

+We assume that background knowledge about the object domain is given as a standard description logic ontology.
+This section recaps the relevant definitions.

-By a \emph{relational signature} we mean in this paper any non-empty finite set, $\sigma$, of unary and binary predicate symbols, typically denoted $A,B$ and $P,R$, respectively.
-A $\sigma$-\emph{data instance}, $\A$, is any non-empty finite set of \emph{atoms} of the form $A(a)$ and $P(a,b)$ with $A,P \in \sigma$ and \emph{individual names} (or \emph{constants}) $a,b$, and also $\top(a)$, which simply says that the domain contains the individual $a$.
-We denote by $\ind(\A)$ the set of individual names in~$\A$ and by $P^-$ the \emph{inverse} of $P$ (with $P^{--} = P$), assuming that $P^-(a,b)\in\A$ iff $P(b,a)\in\A$.
-We assume that $S$ ranges over binary predicates and their inverses.
-A \emph{pointed data instance} is a pair $(\A,a)$ with $a \in \ind(\A)$.
+As usual in DL, we work with any signature of unary and binary predicate symbols, typically denoted $A,B$ and $P,R$, respectively.
+A \emph{data instance} is any finite set $\A \ne \emptyset$ of \emph{atoms} of the form $A(a)$ and $P(a,b)$ with \emph{individual names} $a,b$, and also $\top(a)$, which simply says that $a$ exists.
+We denote by $\ind(\A)$ the set of individuals in~$\A$ and by $P^-$ the \emph{inverse} of $P$, assuming that $P^-(a,b)\in\A$ iff $P(b,a)\in\A$.
+Let $S$ range over binary predicates and their inverses.
+A \emph{pointed data instance} is a pair $(\A,a)$ with $a \in \ind(\A)$. \mbox{The \emph{size} $|\A|$ of $\A$ is the number of symbols in it.}